g-plane/typed-query-selector/README.md

 #### Invalid selector

-When passing an invalid selector which will cause parsing error, it will fall back to `Element`.
+When passing an invalid selector which causes parsing error, it will fall back to `Element`.

 ```typescript